 What about rentals?

 Touchstone currently offers units on a rental basis.
-We anticipate that there will always be a few rental units which are owned by members who intend to move in later or who are away for a period of time.
-In some communities, individual households rent out their “in-law” apartments or finished basement apartments.
-Most residents agree that rental units are a positive addition to a community.
+We anticipate that there will always be a few rental units which are owned by members who are away for a period of time.
+There are some owners that share their units with renters.
+New owners are required to live in their unit a minimum of one year before they may be rented.

 How do common meals work?